Bert Salzman

 Bert Salzman (September 2, 1931 – November 29, 2016) was an American writer and film director.
 He won the Academy Award for Best Live Action Short Film for directing Angel and Big Joe (1975).

 Early life

-Bert Salzman was born in 1931 in New York City and grew up in an orphanage.
+Bert Salzman was born on September 2, 1931 in New York City and grew up in an orphanage.
 He never completed high school and became self-educated.
 As a young boy, he became interested with painting.
 At the age of 17, he enlisted in the United States Marine Corps and fought in the Korean War.